massage

 • myasthenia disease

 Therapists believe in getting all the information they possibly can.
-They do this by taking your pulse, checking your tongue, and palpating.
-They also gather information about you diet, emotions, likes and dislikes, complexion, posture, and bowel movements.
+They use a variety of Chinese and Western diagnostic tools when they examine you.
+Your therapist will observe your posture and movement.
+They will also take your pulse, check your tongue, and palpate various parts of your body.
+They will ask questions about your diet and lifestyle to help them figure out what may be ailing you.
+They also gather information about your diet, emotions, likes and dislikes, complexion, posture, and bowel movements.
 Your practitioner will take time at the beginning of your first session to completely evaluate you.

 Some Books by Tina Sohn